metabarcoding/obitools4-doc/content/docs/commands/basics/obigrep/_index.md

 ### Selection based on sequence identifier (ID)

-There are two ways to select sequences based on their identifier:
+There are two ways of selecting sequences according to their identifier:

 * Using a [regular pattern]({{% ref "docs/patterns/regular/_index.html" %}}) with option `-I`
 * Using a list of identifiers (IDs) provided in a file with option `--id-list`